MoinJulian/portfolio/src/data/posts/golfgames.md

 label it with "bug."
 Alternatively, you can send an email to [info@moinjulian.com](mailto:info@moinjulian.com).

-To suggest new features, you can also open an issue on our [GitHub repository](https://github.com/MoinJulian/Golf/issues) and label it with "feature."
-You can also send your suggestions via email to [info@moinjulian.com](mailto:info@moinjulian.com).
+To suggest new features, you can also open an issue on our [GitHub repository](https://github.com/MoinJulian/Golf/issues) and select the feature template You can also send your suggestions via email to [info@moinjulian.com](mailto:info@moinjulian.com).

 ### Is the project open source?